cseligman.com

 Moon Project: Finding the Moon

-Most people are aware of the fact that the Moon orbits the Earth, but not everyone, unfortunately, is aware of the fact that because of this, it is not up at the same time every day.
-Like most objects in the sky, the Moon is up about half the time, and down about half the time, but that time changes from day to day throughout a period of about a month.
-The Moon orbits the Earth once every 27 and a third days, and gains one full "lap" on the Sun every 29 and a half days.
-As a result of this movement, it moves eastward in the sky about 13 degrees per day relative to the stars, and about 12 degrees per day relative to the Sun (the difference of 1 degree per day is because, as a result of our orbital motion around the Sun, the Sun itself appears to move 1 degree per day relative to the stars).
-As a result of this change in position, the Moon rises, crosses the sky, and sets nearly an hour later each day than the day before.
-Because of this, it will be in a different place in the sky each night, and you will not be able to see it at the same time every day.
-There may be a period of a couple of weeks where you can see it in some place in the sky at some particular time, but during the next two weeks, it wouldn't be up at that time.
-Obviously, if you went outside to draw the Moon at a time when it wasn't even up, you could get quite discouraged, particularly if that happened every night for nearly two weeks.
-For that reason, you need to learn how to estimate when the Moon is up, or at least learn how to look up when it will rise and set, so that you don't waste your time, or give up looking for it.
+Most people know that the Moon orbits the Earth, but unfortunately not everyone realizes that because of this, it is not up at the same time every day.
+Like the Sun, the Moon is up about half the time and down about half the time, but that time changes from day to day throughout a period of about a month.
+The Moon orbits the Earth once every 27 1/3 days, and gains one full "lap" on the Sun every 29 1/2 days.
+It moves eastward in the sky about 13 degrees per day relative to the stars, and about 12 degrees per day relative to the Sun (the difference of 1 degree per day is a result of our orbital motion around the Sun, which makes the Sun appear to move 1 degree per day relative to the stars).
+As a result of this change in position the Moon rises, crosses the sky, and sets nearly an hour later each day than the day before.
+Because of this, it is in a different place in the sky each night, and cannot be seen at the same time every day.
+There may be a period of a couple of weeks when it is visible at some place in the sky at a given time, but during the next two weeks it wouldn't be up at that time.
+Obviously, if you went outside to look at the Moon when it wasn't up, you could get quite frustrated -- and especially if that happened every night for nearly two weeks.
+So if you want to see the Moon, you must learn how to estimate when it is up, or how to look up when it rises and sets, so you don't waste your time in a futile effort to find it.

-Finding the Moon is fairly easy, if you just know when it rises and sets.
-Just after moonrise, it will be somewhere in the east, low in the sky (and, perhaps, even too low to see, if it is just after theoretical moonrise, and there are buildings or trees or mountains in the way).
-Similarly, just before moonset, it will be somewhere low in the western sky.
-Halfway in between moonrise and moonset, it would be in the southern part of the sky, a little earlier than that, somewhere in the southeast, and a little later, somehwere in the southwest.
-In other words, all you have to do to find the moon is to find out when it rises and sets, and then compare those times to the time when you actually want to go out and look for it.
-The closer it is to moonrise, the further east you would look to find the Moon, and the closer it is to moonset, the further west you would look to find it.
+Finding the Moon is fairly easy, if you know when it rises and sets.
+Just after moonrise it will be somewhere in the east, low in the sky (and perhaps even too low to see if it is just after moonrise, and there are buildings, trees or mountains in the way).
+Similarly, just before moonset it will be low in the western sky.
+Halfway between moonrise and moonset it would be in the southern part of the sky; a little earlier than that, it would be somewhere in the southeast; and a little later, it would be somewhere in the southwest (this discussion assumes that the observer is in the Northern Hemisphere; observers in the Southern Hemisphere should replace southeast with northeast, and southwest with northwest).
+In other words, all you have to do to find the moon is find out when it rises and sets, then compare those times to the time when you actually want to look for it.
+The closer it is to moonrise, the further east you would look for the Moon, and the closer it is to moonset, the further west you would look for it.

 The Lazy Person's Guide to Finding the Times of Moonrise and Moonset

 If you take a daily newspaper, you can usually find the times of moonset and moonrise on the weather page.
-Soon after moonrise, the Moon will be somewhere in the East, not long before moonset, it will be somewhere in the West, and at some in between time, it will be somewhere in the South, Southeast, or Southwest, depending upon how close to moonrise or moonset it happens to be.
+Soon after moonrise the Moon will be somewhere in the East; not long before moonset it will be somewhere in the West, and at in between times, it will be somewhere in the South, Southeast, or Southwest, depending upon how close to moonrise or moonset it happens to be.

-If you don't take a paper, you can find the times of moonrise and moonset from my web site.
-On the lab class page, under the Moon Project heading, you will find links to a table showing the times of moonrise and moonset, as seen in Long Beach, for the entire year, and to a site where you can click on an interactive map of the United States, to find the times for just the current day.
+If you don't take a paper, you can find the times of moonrise and moonset on the Internet.
+One convenient site has an interactive map of the United States which you can click on to find the times for moonrise and moonset nearest today (there is also an entry form, for other locations and dates).
 Once you have done so, you can estimate the position of the Moon at various times of the day in the same way as if you had looked up the times in a newspaper.

 The Inquiring Person's Guide to Finding the Times of Moonrise and Moonset